ahnHeejune/smplvton01/README.txt

 Note:
     the codes are simple modification from fit_3d.py for our application

+2) Template SMPL mask, joints (jsonfile), smpl and camera file used for mask and joints

+    python smpl2mask.py .. viton 0

+    input:  smpl parameter file (pkl),  SMPL template model files

+    output :  templatemask.png ( w x  (h *3//2)
+              templatejoints.json (same format as viton )
+              templateparam.pkl  (parmater file)

+    note : in fact , the index  (0) is not very important, the params are fixed, not using the specific index

 2') SMPL model to shillouette mask

     python smpl2mask.py .. viton 1